Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Proof of

-Verification of the largest magic mass ratio $\alpha_1=1$ is trivial.
-In general, the energy-momentum conservation requires that the condition for the magic mass ratio $a_t=c_t=0$ and $b_t=V$ can be reduced into a single condition, $b_t=V$.
+Verification of the largest magic mass ratio $\alpha_1^{\textrm{magic}}=1$ is trivial.
+In general, energy and momentum conservation requires that the condition for the magic mass ratio $a_t=c_t=0$ and $b_t=V$ can be reduced into the single condition $b_t=V$.
 Applying this requirement to Eq.~(\ref{eq:b-terminal}), we find that

-Because the contact force on the block $B$ due to the collision with $C$ is always along the positive $x$ axis, the acceleration of $B$ is not negative.
-Therefore, $b_t$ in Eq.~(\ref{eq:b-terminal}) is not decreasing.
-This condition requires $(N_B+\tfrac{1}{2})\psi=\pi$, which leads to
+Because the contact force on the block $B$ due to the collision with $C$ is always along the positive $x$-axis, the acceleration of $B$ is never negative.
+Therefore, $b_t$ in Eq.~(\ref{eq:b-terminal}) is never decreasing, which requires that

 If we substitute the value for $\psi$ into Eq.~(\ref{def:psi}), then the constraint is equivalent to a quadratic equation, whose unique solution is given by Eq.~(\ref{exact:ak}).
-The exact values for the two largest values for the magic mass ratios are $\alpha_1=1$ and $\alpha_2=\sqrt{5}-2$.
-Ten largest numerical values for $\alpha_k$ are listed in the second column of Table \ref{table:akbk}.
-This completes the proof of the statement that for any magic mass ratio there is an $\alpha$ that is equal to $\alpha_k$.